10 Habits of Highly Efficient Social Media Power Users

 While it is easy to waste your time on addictive social media sites you can use them responsibly.
 Also excessively selfish promotion is not social by definition.

 When used correctly social media both benefit yourself and also the respective communities.
 I’m not entirely free of addiction and have to fight time wasting tendencies myself.

 I have – by now and after years of participation – found out several key factors of using social media in the best possible way.

-I’m not famous influencer but I’m a daily active user at the 3 below mentioned communities:
+I’m not a famous influencer but I’m a daily active user at the 3 below mentioned communities:

 Moreover I am occasionally participating or contributing on

 While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways:

 - recognition as a social media specialist

 - Direct contact to clients, some approach me, others look me up

 - Entertainment – I feel better afterwards when I take a break to pin

 - information – I’m the first one to know what’s going on in my fields of interest

 - I’m famous – this is no joke, people from all over the world know me

 To make sense social media need to work both ways.
 It needs to work for the site and you too.